Some five-ish years ago, you didn’t know what Drift was.

 - setting up a content promotion and optimization plan.

-Or you can hire a content marketing expert.
+Or you can hire my content marketing services.

-I work with a team of content creators whom I lead to create quality content that drives results.
+I work with a team of content creators whom I lead to create quality content that drives results for SaaS and B2B businesses.